compas-dev/compas_fab/docs/examples/02_description_models/02_robot.rst

     For more details about ROS, go to the :ref:`ROS Examples <ros_examples>`.

-The ROS File Server loader (:class:`compas_fab.backends.RosFileServerLoader`) allows to cache the results locally for faster reloads, or to be loaded using the local package loader.
+Additionally, the ROS loader allows to cache the results locally for faster reloads, to enable this behavior, pass an argument with the folder where the cache should be stored:

-To enable this behavior, set the corresponding parameters on constructor and assign a ``robot_name`` to enable locating the URDF:

 .. literalinclude :: files/02_robot_from_ros_with_cache.py
    :language: python